“That was a total waste of my time…”

 Caroline’s teammates especially had a hard time dealing with the loss.
 They didn’t want to practice and struggled to process losing their friend.
-Line was the setter on the volleyball team, a key position which helped set all of her teammates up for success.
-Eventually Line’s best friend, Kelly, took on the important task of replacing her at the setter position.
+Line was the setter on the volleyball team, a key position that helped set all of her teammates up for success.
+Eventually, Line’s best friend, Kelly, took on the important task of replacing her at the setter position.

 In the movie The Miracle Season, which was inspired by the events surrounding Caroline’s death, Coach Kathy Bresnehan pushed the team to compete even though the players were in disarray emotionally.
 They couldn’t win any games at the beginning of the season.
 However, after finally earning their first victory, Coach Bresnehan told the team they still had a chance to win the state tournament if they could win their last 15 games of the season.

 Bolstered by the idea that they could still make Caroline’s prediction come true, the team took on the slogan of “Win for Line” as a way to push themselves to honor their teammate.